The answer is no, not at all.

 For many years Philip Chapman-Sheath has successfully managed arthritic symptoms in knees with pain relief, steroid or viscosupplementation knee injections, along with physiotherapy and orthotic interventions.

-Mr Chapman-Sheath’s philosophy is to only offer to replace a joint when all other options have been tried.
+Professor Chapman-Sheath’s philosophy is to only offer to replace a joint when all other options have been tried.
 Only when the time is right, based on loss of function and increasing discomfort will knee replacement options be considered.

-If an MRI scan and XR imaging indicates that only part of your knee is worn out, but the rest of the knee remains in good condition, then a partial or unicompartmental knee replacement may be considered.
+If an MRI scan and XR imaging indicate that only part of your knee is worn out, but the rest of the knee remains in good condition, then a partial or unicompartmental knee replacement may be considered.

 Only if the knee joint has widespread global degenerative changes will a total knee replacement be considered.